htaesig/htaesig.github.io/_pages/subteams.md

 A key part of the HTA ESIG are the various subteams where members discuss and collaborate on more specialized topics.

 Are you interested in joining one of the sub-teams?
-Either reach out to the lead directly or send an email to htasig@psiweb.org and we will put you in touch with the lead.
+Either reach out to the lead directly or send an email to <a href="mailto:htasig@psiweb.org">htasig@psiweb.org</a> and we will put you in touch with the lead.

 Please note, you must first be a member of the HTA ESIG to join one of the sub-teams.